ParkerBywater47/Parker-TeX/README.md

         more stuff inside environment
     end[]

-I've defined a convenient syntax to use array and matrix environments
+I've also defined a convenient way to use matrix environments.

 ### Commands
 Commands with no arguments can be used as follows: